mtoebes/MTGuildTracker/README.md

 2. A history of all loot that has been handed out in past raids.
 Results can be filtered based on player name, use commas to show loot received multiple players.
 This is the same information available within the Guild Tracker Google Sheet (sans ZG loot).

 Addon Installation Instructions:
+1. Rename this folder from "MemeTracker-master" to "MemeTracker"
 1. In a file browser, navigate to your "World of Warcraft" directory.
 2. Navigate to your addons directory (Interface/AddOns/).
 3. Place the "MemeTracker" folder here.
 Overwrite any existing versions of the addon.